-THE BUNKERS KNOKKE
+THE BUNKERS KNOKKE (NOW CLOSED)

 An old farm surrounded by bunkers is now a modern villa called The Bunkers with five guest rooms, a swimming pool, sauna and a kitchen that will delight (hobby) chefs.